 - Headlights: Unlike in the United States, headlights must always remain on—even during the daytime.
 Dipped headlights, or low beams, are required during the daytime whether the weather is cloudy or clear.

-- Tolls: While you generally do not have to pay tolls in Denmark or Sweden, there are numerous toll roads in Norway that require you to set up automatic payment before you travel.
+- Tolls: While you generally do not have to pay tolls in Denmark or Sweden, numerous toll roads in Norway require you to set up automatic payment before you travel.
 Pre-register your toll tag with a credit card through the Euro Parking Collection (EPC) before your trip to save time and hassle on your trip.

 - Side of the Road: After Sweden switched from driving on the lefthand side of the road in 1967, all Scandinavian countries now require motorists to drive on the right side of the road.